Kuzcoo/meteor_memo/accounting.md

 meteor add accounts-password
 ```

-And now, front side, we need at least a login page and an admin page.
-We'll land in the latter if we auth with success and in the former if we failed.
+What do we need now ?
+Let's write a list:
+  1. Login template
+  2. Admin template
+  3. Route to login template
+  4. Route to admin template
+  5. Create account
+  6. Handling submit from login

 ### Templating (again)